How to Become a Teacher in Arkansas

 While Arkansas doesn’t strictly require a set amount of study hours in a teacher training program, it’s generally expected that graduates should have done about 60 full school days, or 420 hours, of hands-on teaching practice or real-world teaching experience.

-There are alternative programs for aspiring teachers without a bachelor’s degree or a degree unrelated to education. iteach offers one such program as an affordable option to traditional teacher certification.
+There are alternative programs for aspiring teachers with a bachelor’s degree unrelated to education. iteach offers one such program as an affordable option to traditional teacher certification.

 With a low enrollment fee of just $99 and available payment plans, their four-step alternative teacher certification program equips you with the necessary skills to succeed in the classroom while earning full pay.
 Get your teaching license and make your mark as a teacher with iteach’s efficient, cost-effective path.